 3. Cucumber: Cool and Crunchy

-If you are looking for a low-calorie, hydrating superfood for your dog, trust cucumbers.
+If you are looking for a low-calorie, hydrating summer food for your dog, trust cucumbers.
 Apart from their popularity as a cooling fruit, cucumbers are also a rich source of Vitamin C. With over 90% water, cucumbers can help make up for your dog’s daily water intake.

 How To Feed Your Dog Cucumber The Right Way